 - Get familiar with what content is engaging or not

 - Offer a satisfaction guarantee to get clients on board

 - Customise a complimentary webinar for prospective clients to show them how it works.

 In-person seminars can be labour intensive and costly.
 They often don’t pay the dividends they should.
-Switching to webinars to deliver your message enables you to reach a diverse audience that can learn at a more comfortable pace.Sandi Givens, founder of Transforming Teams, a successful business coaching enterprise in Victoria has found webinars to be increasingly effective.
+Switching to webinars to deliver your message enables you to reach a diverse audience that can learn at a more comfortable pace.Sandi Givens, founder of Transforming Teams (now operating as a sole trader), a successful business coaching enterprise in Victoria has found webinars to be increasingly effective.
 She advocates the use of webinars in up to 75% of her training and coaching services.
 For Sandi, webinars offer effective learning that delivers results using processes that are simpler, easier and faster.

 Sandi believes that the modern workforce is more receptive to online training.
 ‘The traditional mindset is to send employees off for a day somewhere, fill them with a shot of motivation, and then expect them to return to work ready to apply that information.
 But human beings don’t work that way; we need to learn small amounts over a period of time.’
 For audiences, being able to digest information slowly and remotely is more effective.

 Other outstanding benefits of webinars relate to time, money and travel.
 There’s no need to go off-site, which keeps expenses to a minimum, and this helps the environment by not contributing to carbon miles.